wpilibsuite/frc-docs/source/docs/software/wpilib-tools/glass/mech2d-widget.rst

         :linenos:
         :lineno-start: 36

-Viewing the Mechanism2d widget in Glass is very similar to :ref:`field2d-widget:Viewing the Robot Pose in Glass`.
+Viewing the Mechanism2d widget in Glass is very similar to :ref:`viewing the Field2d widget <docs/software/wpilib-tools/glass/field2d-widget:Viewing the Robot Pose in Glass>`.